-Now that you have read The End of Your Life Book Club, discuss it.
+Now that you have read A Star for Mrs. Blake, discuss it.
 Visit one of the Library’s book clubs or use the following questions to hold your own discussion.

-Please visit the publisher’s reading group guide for more discussion questions.
+Please visit the publisher’s reading group guide for these and more discussion questions.